 Retirement benefits for substantially all full-time employees of the College, excluding the Institute, are individually funded and vested under a defined contribution program with the Teachers Insurance and Annuity Association and the College Retirement Equities Fund (TIAA/CREF).
-Under this plan, the College makes contributions into employee accounts based upon options exercised by the employee.
+Under this plan, the College makes contributions into employee accounts based upon investment allocations exercised by the employee.
 This plan is administered by TIAA/CREF.
-The College's retirement contributions related to this plan for the years ended June 30, 2009 and 2008 were approximately \$9,234 and \$8,761, respectively.
+The College's retirement contributions related to this plan for the years ended June 30, 2010 and 2009 were approximately \$9,188 and \$9,234, respectively.

-Under a separate plan, the Institute participates in the Teachers Insurance Annuity Association and College Retirement Equity Fund (TIAA/CREF) and the variable annuity Life Insurance Company (VALIC) defined contribution multiemployer pension plans which cover substantially all full time employees of the Institute.
+Under a separate plan, the Institute participates in the Teachers Insurance Annuity Association and College Retirement Equity Fund (TIAA/CREF) and the Variable Annuity Life Insurance Company (VALIC) defined contribution multiemployer pension plans which cover substantially all full time employees of the Institute.
 The defined contribution plan requires that employees complete one year of service before being eligible for employer contributions.
 In addition, the employer contributions shall be determined at the discretion of the Institute.
-Total Institute contributions were \$671 and \$453 for the years ended June 30, 2009 and 2008, respectively.
+Total Institute contributions were \$963 and \$671 for the years ended June 30, 2010 and 2009, respectively.